Exact Schwinger Proper Time Renormalisation

-The Schwinger proper-time regulator, however, does not suffer from this problem.
-It is still finite at $k^2\approx |{U^k}''|$ and indeed does not have a singularity, but continues to grow exponentially but smoothly as $k^2$ drops below $|{U^k}''|$, which allows one to follow the evolution into this region.
-This is the most striking qualitative difference between the PTRG flow and that of the two momentum-based flows.
+The Schwinger proper-time regulator, however, does not {\it necessarily} suffer from this problem as we shall see generically in the next section.
+Indeed in the above Heaviside example the potential remains finite at $k^2\approx |{U^k}''|$ and does not have a singularity, but continues to grow exponentially but smoothly as $k^2$ drops below $|{U^k}''|$, which allows one to follow the evolution into this region.
+This possibility is the most striking qualitative difference between the PTRG flow and that of the two momentum-based flows.
 Physically, the conclusion should be the same with all three flows we should add: the running freezes.
 However, the crucial point is that the running can freeze before or after the potential becomes convex.
 Indeed, this question is very subtle, and in order to determine the behaviour using the exact momentum cut-off result (instead of stopping the running by hand at $k^2\approx {U^k}''$) one has to adopt much more sophisticated numerical methods ~\cite{Alexandre:1998ts,Strumia:1998nf}.